LIVE LTL RATES

 How does Warp do pool distribution differently?

-Warp runs pool distribution across 50+ cross-docks in 18 markets with dynamic routing, scan-level visibility, and the ability to flex between pool, LTL, partial truckload, and dedicated as store volume changes.
+Warp runs pool distribution across 50+ cross-docks across the United States with dynamic routing, scan-level visibility, and the ability to flex between pool, LTL, partial truckload, and dedicated as store volume changes.
 Most legacy providers are locked into static pool schedules.

 What metrics matter most for a pool distribution program?